Invy55/Sponges/README.md

 # Sponges
-**WARNING: Some plugin copied the old version of this plugin, don't trust them, use this updated version** A PocketMine-MP plugin that makes sponges working. **Don't trust copies, I'm the original xD**
+**WARNING: Some plugin copied the old version of this plugin, don't trust them, use this updated version** A PocketMine-MP plugin that makes sponges working.

 ## Usage
 Simply drop the phar file into your plugin folder and enjoy.